DavidBoja/SMPL-Anthropometry/README.md

 <br>
 <br>

-## Notes
+## 📝 Notes

 ### Measurement definitions
 There are two types of measurements: lenghts and circumferences.
-1. Lengths are defined as distances between landmark points defined on the SMPL body
+1. Lengths are defined as distances between landmark points defined on the body model
-2. Circumferences are defiend as plane cuts of the SMPL body
+2. Circumferences are defiend as plane cuts of the body model

 To define a new measurement:
 1. Open `measurement_definitions.py`
-1. add the new measurement to the `measurement_types` dict and set its type:
+1. add the new measurement to the `MEASUREMENT_TYPES` dict and set its type:
    `LENGTH` or `CIRCUMFERENCE`
-2. depending on the type, define the measurement in the `LENGTHS` or `CIRCUMFERENCES` dict
+2. depending on the measurement type, define the measurement in the `LENGTHS` or `CIRCUMFERENCES` dict of the appropriate body model (`SMPLMeasurementDefinitions` or `SMPLXMeasurementDefinitions`)
    - `LENGTHS` are defined using 2 landmarks - the measurement is found as the distance between the landmarks
-   - `CIRCUMFERENCES` are defined with landmarks and joints - the measurement is found by cutting the SMPL model with the plane defined by a point (landmark point) and normal ( vector connecting the two joints)
+   - `CIRCUMFERENCES` are defined with landmarks and joints - the measurement is found by cutting the body model with the plane defined by a point (landmark point) and normal ( vector connecting the two joints)
-3. If the body part is a `CIRCUMFERENCE`, a possible issue that arises is that the plane cutting results in multiple body part slices.
+3. If the measurement is a `CIRCUMFERENCE`, a possible issue that arises is that the plane cutting results in multiple body part slices.
 To alleviate that, define the body part where the measurement should be located in `CIRCUMFERENCE_TO_BODYPARTS` dict.
 This way, only the slice in the corresponding body part is used for finding the measurement.
-The body parts are defined by the SMPL face segmentation located in `data/smpl_body_parts_2_faces.json`.
+The body parts are defined by the face segmentation located in `data/smpl_body_parts_2_faces.json` or `data/smplx_body_parts_2_faces.json`.

 <br>